vpuhoff/lora-esp32/main/readme.md

-# LoRa ESP32-S3 Project
+# LoRa ESP32-S3 Project with Web Interface

 ## Description
 This project is an ESP32-S3-based device with LoRa (SX1278) support, powered by a lithium-ion battery (BL-4C) with a TP4056 charging module.
-The project is designed for wireless data transmission using LoRa technology.
+The project is designed for wireless data transmission using LoRa technology and includes a web-based management interface for easy configuration and monitoring.

 ## Components
 - **Microcontroller:** [WeAct ESP32-S3-A DevKitC-1](https://mischianti.org/weact-esp32-s3-a-devkitc-1-high-resolution-pinout-datasheet-and-specs/?ysclid=m81uskhvyj967706428)